brandur/sorg/content/drafts/mongodb.md

 language like SQL.
 By sticking to an RDMS, you can get this almost for free by simply keeping a non-production follower available for this use [1].

-While building a data warehouse will almost certainly be eventually appropriate anyway, it can be a significant advantage especially for smaller companies to avoid committing the engineering and maintenance effort necessary to accomplish this for as long as possible so that those resources can be allocated to more critical projects.
+While building a data warehouse will almost certainly be eventually appropriate, it can be a significant advantage especially for smaller companies to avoid committing the engineering and maintenance effort necessary to accomplish this for as long as possible so that those resources can be allocated to more critical projects.

 ## Non-solutions